s3781493/Digital-Writing/exercises.md

 ## Algorithm and Constraint 'pen and paper' Generative Writing Exercises

-To Make a Dadaist Poem:
+1. To Make a Dadaist Poem: (unedited)

 democracy that criminal of

 assertion election using

+Trump: likely hispanic

+voters this to tie

+I end dystopian united

+election don't and dictment

+our if fraud Trump, other for

+have in this you're going to Trump

+under who I with

+Trump said his great election

+think we of said don't

+resulting the if registered increasingly

+Georgia 2020 win

+lose US communities

+overturn American will

+baseless states African

+country is his trying tical

-N + 7
+2. N + 7